mnot/I-D/origin-frame/draft.md

 When received by a client, it can be used to inform HTTP/2 connection coalescing (see {{RFC7540}}, Section 9.1.1), but does not relax the requirement there that the server is authoritative.

-Once an ORIGIN frame has been received and processed, clients that implement this specification SHOULD NOT use that connection for a given origin if it did not appear within the ORIGIN frame.

 If multiple ORIGIN frames are received on the same connection, only the most recent is to be considered current.

+Once an ORIGIN frame has been received and processed, clients that implement this specification SHOULD NOT use that connection for a given origin if it did not appear within the current ORIGIN frame.

 The ORIGIN frame type is 0xb (decimal 11).